 What is FACTA?

 FACTA is the acronym for Fair and Accurate Credit Transactions Act.
-This act is an amendment to the Fair Credit Reporting Act (FCRA) which was implemented in order to protect the customers from a theft of identity.
+This act is an amendment to the Fair Credit Reporting Act (FCRA) which was implemented in order to protect the customers from theft of identity.
 This particular act, FACTA, stipulates and regulates information accuracy, information privacy, and disposal of information.
 FACTA further limits the way in which the information of the consumers can be shared.
 Some of the essential details regarding FACTA include:

 - All the three major credit reporting agencies need to prove the credit report of consumers to the consumers, that too without charging them anything.

 - It enables the consumers to send an alert message upon their files in case they suspect is a victim of fraud.

-- All the systems which print the receipts of payment card need to employ PAN (Permanent Account Number) Truncation so that the full account number of the customer is never viewable on the slip for the safety of the customer.
+- All the systems which print the receipts of payment card need to employee PAN (Permanent Account Number) Truncation so that the full account number of the customer is never viewable on the slip for the safety of the customer.

 Foreign Assets Reporting IRS

 Do Foreign Banks Report to IRS?

 Yes, the Foreign Banks do report to the IRS.
 Foreign Account Tax Compliance Act (FATCA), passed in 2010 makes it mandatory for any foreign financial institution to report information regarding the account of all US citizens (whether living in US or abroad) since its implementation on July 1, 2014.
 Thus, IRS will get all the information regarding foreign bank accounts and transaction.
 IRS has all the details of all the foreign bank account holdings, though it encourages voluntary compliance to such mandatory requirements.
 Any discrepancy in reporting, thus, can lead to severe penalties.